Bro-chill/ai_agents/serial_agents/README.md

 5. Create agents folder for our `research_agent.py` and `summary_agent.py`
 6. Create `agents_graph.py` for orchestration
 7. Create `langgraph.json` to set the location of our `agents_graph.py` location
-8. Test the Agentic AI
+8. Test the Agentic AI at langgraph studio
 ```bash
 langgraph dev
 ```